semereab-merry/Machine-learning-projects/index.md

 <br/>

-## <a href="https://www.kaggle.com/code/merryzeray/random-forest-technique-using-the-heart-disease" target="_blank"> Heart Disease detection using Random Forest Technique </a>
+##  Heart Disease detection using Random Forest Technique
 I used random forest to determine whether the person has a high risk of cardiovascular disease or not.
-The model is useful for doctors to make a prediction and recommend the user on the best option for testing.
+The model is useful for doctors to make a prediction and recommend the user on the best option for testing. <a href="https://www.kaggle.com/code/merryzeray/random-forest-technique-using-the-heart-disease" target="_blank">Visit Kaggle</a>

 | Code and Resources Used  | Plot of the model | Results|
 | ----------- | ----------- |----------- |